-General Tips for Gathering Information
+Tips for Getting Information

-Here are some tips that will make it easier for you to talk to your doctor:
+Here are some tips that will make it simpler for you to talk to your doctor:

 Specific Questions to Ask Your Doctor